 Twilight’s mane bristled as the unexpected question derailed her train of thought.
 She shot an annoyed glance at Applejack, fumbling for an explanation.
 “Huh?
 No, it’s just—”

 “They aren't lazy!”
-Twilight cried.
-She could feel the beginnings of a headache building between her eyes and wondered if it was too late to pack up and read a book for the rest of the afternoon.
+Twilight could feel the beginnings of a headache building between her eyes and wondered if it was too late to pack up and read a book for the rest of the afternoon.
 “They’re doing exactly what they are ordered to do!”

 “MOVING ON!”
-Twilight said, raising her voice to over the growing excitement of Rainbow Dash’s battle plans.
+Twilight said, raising her voice over the growing excitement of Rainbow Dash’s battle plans.
 “Pawns move one square forward, but can only attack diagonally, like this.”

 Applejack stopped chewing and cocked her head to the side.
 “What the hay?
 Twilight, what kinda sense does that make?”

 “Pawns are sneaky!”
 Rainbow hissed, rubbing her hooves together.

-Twilight’s body sagged as she lowered her ears.
+Twilight sagged, and she lowered her ears.
 Her flickering flame of hope was guttering wildly.
 “They aren’t sneaky, Rainbow!
 It’s just how they work!”
-Twilight cried, stomping a hoof on the ground.
+Twilight stomped a hoof on the ground.
 She had thought it was difficult to get Spike to clean the kitchen when he was done cooking.
 This was turning out to be worse!

 “Hey, no need to get all worked up about it!
 I like it!”
 Rainbow launched herself into the air and fell into a power-dive.
-“You come straight at your opponent and then fake them out at the last second!”
+“You come straight at your opponent, and then fake them out!”
 With a deft twist of her wings, Rainbow angled away at the last second and slammed into a nearby bush, twisting and rolling.
 “They're all ready for you to plow into them, but just as you get there, you dive to the side and pounce on the unsuspecting teammate!”
 In an explosion of leaves, Rainbow’s head popped out of the foliage.
 “Applejack won’t know what hit her!” she snickered, picking twigs from her mane.

-Applejack rolled her eyes and stuffed the last bite of her sandwich into her mouth.
+Rainbow worked out the last stubborn branch from her mane and approached the board again.
 “So if I attack Applejack’s pawn with my pawn, who wins?”
-Rainbow asked.

 “Yours does,” Twilight answered.

 “Your pawn can’t beat my pawn!”
 Applejack growled, jaw jutting forward.

 Twilight hurried forward to settle this before it got out of hoof.
 “Anypony’s pawn can win.
 The advantage always goes to the attacker,” she said, moving to block Applejack’s line of sight with Rainbow.
 Her headache ratcheted up a little more as she contemplated if any two ponies had ever been this stubborn and competitive before.

-“There’s no way—” Rainbow sputtered.
+“There’s no way—” Rainbow said.